RossmacD/FlightCheck/README.md

 When the command `npm run pub` is run the command line will prommpt the user to check off each item on the list by entering `y` or `Y`
 If the publisher does not complete the checklist the next command: `npm publish` will not run

+## Issues
+If there are any issues with the tool feel free to leave an issue or pull request to the library

 ### Development
 Flightcheck is a CLI tool built with rust and distributed using npm.
 To develop flightcheck rust must be installed.